Value Chain Analysis

 This article looks at a simple approach to using value chains.
-A more structured approach was developed by Harvard Business School professor Michael Porter (also creator of the 5 Forces tool) in his book "Competitive Advantage".
-You can find out more about this version by clicking here .
+A more structured approach was developed by Harvard Business School professor Michael Porter (also the creator of the Five Forces tool) in his book, "Competitive Advantage".
+You can find out more about this version here.

 Value Chain Analysis is a three-step process:

-The first step to take is to brainstorm the activities that you, your team or your company undertakes that in some way contribute towards your customer's experience.
+The first step is to brainstorm the activities that you, your team or your company undertakes that in some way contribute towards your customer's experience.